TheSirLancelot/Netulla/README.md

   2. Enter in the desired IPv4 address into the text field.
   3. Select the CIDR range (/24 is default).
   4. Press enter, scroll as needed to view the information for the subnet.
+  5. If you'd like to calculate for a different subnet, replace the IPv4 address in the text area and press enter again. (ensure you change the CIDR if needed)

 ## Whois Lookup